 In Spain, Ferroglobe mainly acquires energy at the spot price through daily auction processes and is, therefore, exposed to market price volatility.
 Ferroglobe seeks to reduce its energy costs by stopping production at its factories during times of peak power prices and operating its factories in the hours of the day with lower energy prices.
 Additionally, Ferroglobe receives a rebate on a portion of its energy costs in Spain and France in exchange for an agreement to interrupt production, and thus power usage, upon request by the grid operator.
+Ferroglobe uses derivative financial instruments to partly hedge risks related to energy price volatility in Spain.

-In France, FerroPem, S.A.S. has traditionally had access to relatively low power prices, as it benefited from Electricité de France's green tariff ("Tarif Vert"), and a discount thereon.
-The green tariffs expired at the end of 2015 and Ferroglobe has negotiated supply contracts based on market prices with two suppliers for years 2016 to 2019 and is currently negotiating long-term supply contracts with suppliers in the market place.
-Regulation enacted in 2016 enables FerroPem SAS to benefit from reduced tariffs resulting from its agreeing interrupt production and respond to surges in demand, as well as paying compensation for indirect CO2 costs under the EU Emission Trading System (ETS) regulation.
-Furthermore, the new arrangements allow FerroPem, S.A.S. to operate competitively on a 12-month basis, avoiding the need to stop for two months in each year as required under the Tarif Vert.

-Ferroglobe's production of energy in Spain and France through its hydroelectric power plants partially mitigates its exposure to increases in power prices in these two countries, as an increase in energy prices has a positive impact on Ferroglobe revenues from electricity generation.
+Ferroglobe has negotiated supply contracts based on market prices with two suppliers for years 2016 to 2019 and is currently negotiating long-term supply contracts with suppliers in the marketplace.
+A new contract covers 2020 to 2022.
+Regulation enacted in 2015 enables FerroPem SAS to benefit from reduced tariffs resulting from its agreeing to interrupt production and respond to surges in demand, as well as receiving compensation for indirect CO2 costs under the EU Emission Trading System (ETS) regulation.
+These arrangements allow FerroPem SAS to operate competitively on a 12-month basis, but also concentrate production during periods when energy prices are lower if needed.
+Ferroglobe's production of energy in France through its hydro-electric power plants partially mitigates its exposure to increases in power prices, as an increase in energy prices has a positive impact on Ferroglobe revenues from electricity generation.

 In the United States, we attempt to enter into long-term electric supply contracts that value our ability to interrupt load to achieve reasonable rates.
 Our power supply contracts have, in the past, resulted in stable price structures.
-In West Virginia, we have a contract with Brookfield Renewable Power to provide, on average, 45% of our power needs, from a dedicated hydroelectric facility, through December 2021 at a fixed rate.
-Our power needs for the non-hydroelectric component of West Virginia, Ohio, and Alabama are primarily sourced through special contracts that provide competitive rates whereas a portion of the power is also priced at market rates.
+In West Virginia, we have a contract with Brookfield Renewable Partners, LP to provide, on average, 45% of our power needs, from a dedicated hydro-electric facility, through December 2021 at a fixed rate.
+Our needs for non-hydroelectric power in West Virginia, Ohio, and Alabama are primarily sourced through special contracts that provide competitive rates whereas a portion of the power is also priced at market rates.
 At our Niagara Falls, New York plant, we have been granted a public sector package including 18.4 megawatts of hydro power through December 2021.